Finance

 You will explore how company managers and investors make financial decisions, how they manage their risk and how financial markets function.
 Your background may not necessarily be in finance, so this is a great opportunity to gain in-depth knowledge and practical understanding of financial markets and financial decision making.

-The MSc Finance is a full-time postgraduate programme aimed primarily at students with undergraduate degrees from the disciplines of finance, maths, statistics, or any other programme with a high quantitative content.
+The MSc Finance is a full-time postgraduate programme primarily designed for students with undergraduate degrees in finance, mathematics, statistics, or other quantitatively intensive disciplines.

 Subjects taught